 Hyperlinks: Make links clear and useful

-When writing links, use short, descriptive text that names the action or the destination.
+- When writing links, use short, descriptive text that names the action or destination page title.
 For example, "Apply for travel reimbursement" tells users exactly what will happen when they follow the link.
-Avoid vague phrases like "click here", "read more", or pasting long web addresses, as these do not explain the purpose of the link.
+Avoid vague phrases like "click here", "read more".

 Context and placement